Florida Express

 Florida Express was an airline headquartered in Orlando, Florida, United States.
 Orlando International Airport (MCO) served as the airline's hub with a point-to-point linear route system in the eastern U.S. and Florida.
 Established in 1984, the air carrier operated a small fleet consisting exclusively of British Aircraft Corporation BAC One-Eleven twin jet aircraft and employed approximately 385 employees in 1985.
 It was incorporated in Delaware on January 24, 1983 and received its economic certificate from the Civil Aeronautics Board exactly a year later on January 24, 1984.
 First flight was January 26, 1984 and it was co-founded and led by Gordon Linkon, a former Midway Airlines president and Frontier Airlines executive.
 The airline completed an initial public offering on October 16, 1985, raising $13mm.
 The airline's toll-free phone number was 1-800-FAST-JET.

 On October 28, 1987, the second incarnation of Braniff announced its acquisition of Florida Express in a deal worth $20mm (over $50mm in 2024 dollars).
 After government approvals, the deal closed on April 19, 1988.
 However, before the deal closed, from January 15, 1988 onward, Florida Express flew for Braniff under the name Braniff Express.

 Fleet

-1987-88 World Airline Fleets (copyright 1987) lists the Air Florida fleet as follows:
+1987-88 World Airline Fleets (copyright 1987) lists the Florida Express fleet as follows: